 If you’ve never owned a dog, you might not realize how important it is to groom them.
 Keeping your Aussie properly groomed is vital to maintaining a healthy dog.
 Australian Shepherds shed a moderate to heavy amount.

-They require at least a weekly brushing, though you might prefer to keep up with it on a daily basis.
+Aussies require at least a weekly brushing, though you might prefer to keep up with it on a daily basis.
 Frequent brushings allow your Aussie’s coat to help protect it from the weather and keep them comfortable.
-It also keeps the skin underneath healthy and can help you to monitor for parasites on your Shepherd’s body.
+It also keeps the skin underneath healthy and can help you to monitor for parasites.

-You will also need to periodically trim your Aussie’s nails.
-There is no set amount of time you should wait in between trimmings, as every dog will wear down and grow its nails at different rates.
-If you hear your Aussie’s nails clicking on the floor when he walks or notice them starting to touch the ground, it’s time to get out the clippers.
+You will need to periodically trim your Aussie’s nails.
+There isn’t a standard amount of time between trimmings, as every dog will wear down and grow its nails at different rates.
+If you hear your Aussie’s nails clicking on the floor when he walks or see them touch the ground, it’s time to get out the clippers.

 Ask your veterinarian or groomer to show you how it’s done or ask them to do it for you if you’re more comfortable.

-Aussies may need to get a good bath once in a while too!
-This will really depend on your individual dog’s lifestyle needs.
+Aussies may need to get a good bath once in a while too which will depend on your individual dog’s lifestyle.
 If you plan on putting your Aussie to work doing a job, he might get dirtier and require a bath every four to six weeks.
-Aussies who spend the majority of their time in your house might only need a bath four or five times a year.
+Aussies who spend the majority of their time in your house might only need a bath a few times a year.

 When it comes to feeding your Aussie, it might seem like a simple task.
 Just buy a bag of dog food at the pet store, right?
 But it can be overwhelming for new pet owners to know where to start.